dipithedipi/library-api/readme.md

 3. Change the `index.html` as you want.

 ### Running the Application
+1. Run the app `node main.js`

-1. Open the page in chrome browser (`http://127.0.0.1:3000/`).
+2. Open the page in chrome browser (`http://127.0.0.1:3000/`).
-2. Refresh the page if you have edited the graphic.
+3. Refresh the page if you have edited the graphic.
-3. Use the library.
+4. Use the library.

 ## Usage